FREQUENCY TO VOLTAGE CONVERTER CIRCUITS

 Configuration for LM2907

 The capacitors C1 and C2 and the resistor R1 have specific values according to the circuit requirements.
-These values can be studied from the data sheet of LM2907.
+We can study these values from the data sheet for LM2907.

 Interfacing of LM2907

-The input signal is given at pin 1 and at pin 11 we apply a reference voltage.
-Pin 8 and pin 9 is supplied with a constant voltage.
-The op amp’s inverting input is connected with the output of the emitter.
-We get a low impedance voltage at the pin 5 which is proportional to the given input frequency.
-From the pin 5 and pin 10 we get the output signal of 67 Hz/V. This output is sent to the ADC and then the DSP can read this output.
+This IC requires an input signal at pin 1, and at pin 11, we apply a reference voltage.
+Pin 8 and pin 9 require a constant voltage supply.
+The op amp’s inverting input connects with the output of the emitter.
+We get a low impedance voltage at pin 5, which is proportional to the given input frequency.
+From pins 5 and 10, we get an output signal of 67 Hz/V. This output is sent to the ADC, and then the DSP can read this output.

-We use two converters and we get V1 and V2 as two separate outputs.
+We use two converters, and we get V1 and V2 as two separate outputs.
 A unity gain inverts the voltage V2 coming from the 2nd F/V converter.
-An op amp is connected which adds both the voltages V1 and the inverted –V2 voltage.
+An op-amp connects, which adds both the voltage V1 and the inverted –V2 voltage.
 This sum will be proportional to the actual frequency difference between F1 and F2.
-A V/F converter is also connected in the circuit which gives the frequency output which is again proportional to the frequency difference between F1 and F2.
-Hence we get the frequency difference measurement in terms of frequency as well as in terms of voltages.
-The diagram below shows the circuit of frequency difference measurement.
+A V/F converter also connects to the circuit, which gives the frequency output, which is again proportional to the frequency difference between F1 and F2.
+Hence, we get the frequency difference measurement in terms of frequency as well as in terms of voltage.
+The diagram below shows the circuit for frequency difference measurement.

 Frequency difference Measurement

-Besides these two applications, there are numerous other applications of F/V converters such as frequency divider/multipliers, frequency decoders, frequency meters and motor speed control etc which can easily be found on several web pages.
+Besides these two applications, there are numerous other applications of F/V converters, such as frequency dividers and multipliers, frequency decoders, frequency meters, motor speed control, etc., which are easily available on several web pages.

 1. Hi Mr. Bilal,